Seo Tips

 Social Media & Promotion

 30. Run a blog and encourage sharing: Update it daily with useful and relevant content to engage visitors.
 Show your expertise in the industry and answer your prospects’ questions.
 The more sharing, the more reputation you are regarded to have.
-No doubt that social reputation now is a very significant ranking factor.
+No doubt that social reputation is now a very significant ranking factor.

-34. Use targeted paid advertising: with optimized landing pages to drive relevant traffic.
+34. Use targeted paid advertising with optimized landing pages to drive relevant traffic.

 Off-page factors and other must-have Features

 36. Improve local SEO: Provide correct and complete physical contact information on your website and every other online channel.
-Have your business listed in local business directories, Google local, and other popular online listing services.
+Have your business listed in local business directories, Google Local, and other popular online listing services.

-38. Be aware of security and privacy issues: Safeguard your whole system with anti-virus solutions and secure encryption methods.
+38. Be aware of security and privacy issues: Safeguard your system with anti-virus solutions and secure encryption methods.

-and… there is the last point.
+And… there is the last point.
 I don’t know which category to put it in, but I think it is vital for you, so I gave it a plus.

 38+.
 Keep track.
 Monitor your work over and over.
 Stay updated with changes in user behaviors and search algorithms.
 Those 34 kinds of stuff I wrote above might work today, but who knows what will happen tomorrow?